 It excludes pending conversations and automated workflow messages.

-Content gap suggestions are generated weekly, with additional triggers for high volume, sustained activity, or sudden spikes.
+Content gap recommendations are generated weekly, with additional triggers for high volume, sustained activity, or sudden spikes.

-Customer data and action gap suggestions are generated weekly.
+Customer data and action gap recommendations are generated weekly.

 What happened to the Unresolved Questions report?